Invest in lives. Invest in futures. Invest in hope.

-The donation of appreciated stock is another easy gifting method with a tax benefit.
+The donation of appreciated stock is another easy planned giving method with a tax benefit.
 Appreciated stock may cause a sizable capital gains tax, often large enough to discourage the owner from selling the stock.
 This stock can be donated to The City Mission or The City Mission Endowment Foundation.
-This provides a tax savings instead of a tax problem.
+This provides tax savings instead of a tax problem.
 The full value of the stock can be deducted, subject to certain deduction limitations, without you having to pay any capital gains tax

 Chief Development Officer